 What is the (total) budget of your ideal clients for their wedding?

-I recommend approaching this from a total wedding budget and not just what they believe a wedding planner should cost.
+I recommend approaching this from a total wedding budget, not just what they believe a wedding planner should cost.
 What is their total, soup to nuts, all-in budget for your ideal clients' weddings?

 How much can your ideal client afford to spend on a wedding planner?

-You want to work with customers where they feel good about paying you (and you feel good about the work you are doing).
+You want to work with customers where they feel good about paying you (and you feel good about your work).
 That doesn't mean it can't be a little bit of a stretch or that you need to lower your pricing to make them feel comfortable.

 Ultimately, as wedding planners, we need to educate the average consumer and make sure we are only working with customers we know that we can help.
-For that to happen, your customer needs to have a healthy enough budget that they can get everything on their wishlist (or at least a majority!) and still afford to hire you.
+For that to happen, your customer needs to have a healthy enough budget to get everything on their wishlist (or at least a majority!) and still afford to hire you.

 Now that I've started getting you to brainstorm the questions you need to be asking yourself in order to set your pricing, I want to go over the three different pricing philosophies that I see most common for wedding planners today.